enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 Congratulations!

+#### Summary
+Let's briefly recap the commands we learned so far:
+- git config
+- git init
+- git status
+- git add
+- git commit

-Before, you go to the next step, we suggest to take a couple of minutes to watch [this video](https://www.youtube.com/watch?v=t6GMcIoCD9Q)
+Before, you go to the next step, we suggest to take a couple of minutes to watch [this video](https://www.youtube.com/watch?v=t6GMcIoCD9Q).